2026 IERE-KEPCO Seoul Energy Equation Workshop

 Online Schedule (Via Webex)

-The online program features distinguished content, including Keynote Speeches under the theme “The Energy Equation: Clean, Safe, Reliable, and Digital Future.”
-Furthermore, the Special Sessions will feature reports from Technology Foresight 2025, providing overviews, strategies, and roadmaps from the featured companies regarding their future planning and management.
+The streamed program features distinguished content, including Keynote Speeches under the theme “The Energy Equation: Clean, Safe, Reliable, and Digital Future”, and Special Sessions are reporting of the Technology Foresight 2025, introducing the featured company’s overview, strategies, and roadmaps related to planning and management.

 Wednesday, May 20, 2026 | 08:50–10:20 (Local Time)